 Over-pressure relief system and safety valves system

 In this case, automatic spray valves regulate the pressurizer spray to provide overpressure control.
-If this system is not sufficient, there is an over-pressure relief system.
-In the event that pressurizer pressure exceeds a certain maximum, there is a relief valve called the pilot-operated relief valve (PORV) on top of the pressurizer which opens to allow steam from the steam bubble to leave the pressurizer in order to reduce the pressure in the pressurizer, thus leads to reduction of pressure in the whole system.
+If this system is not sufficient, there is an overpressure relief system in the event that pressurizer pressure exceeds a certain maximum.
+There is a relief valve called the pilot-operated relief valve (PORV) on top of the pressurize, which opens to allow steam from the steam bubble to leave the pressurize to reduce the pressure in the pressurizer, thus leading to a reduction of pressure in the whole system.

-The pressurizer is equipped also with a safety valves system (“safety system”), which are also routed to the relief tank.
-The pressurizer safety valves are spring loaded and self-actuating, with back pressure compensation.
-The safety valves system is used for emergency pressure reduction during emergency conditions.
+The pressurizer is also equipped with a safety valve system (“safety system”), which is also routed to the relief tank.
+The pressurizer safety valves are spring-loaded and self-actuating, with back pressure compensation.
+The safety valve system is used for emergency pressure reduction during emergency conditions.

 Example: Control Rod Drop

-A control rod drop event is one of possible control rod malfunction events and it belongs to reactivity initiated events usually described in Chapter 15.4. of the Safety Analysis Report (according to the NUREG-0800).
+A control rod drop event is one of the possible control rod malfunction events, and it belongs to reactivity-initiated events usually described in Chapter 15.4. of the Safety Analysis Report (according to the NUREG-0800).

-As a consequence of any of these events, there is a distortion in the core power distribution with potential reduction of DNBR.
+As a consequence of any of these events, there is a distortion in the core power distribution with a potential reduction of DNBR.
 For a CR withdrawal, there is also a global reactor power increase, which is reduced later by the reactor power control.
-A potentially relevant safety aspect comes from the case when a rod drops into the core and the control system is in automatic mode.
-If the dropped control rod does not result in actuation of the reactor trip, then the reactor power may be reestablished by the control system.
+A potentially relevant safety aspect comes from the case when a rod drops into the core, and the control system is in automatic mode.
+If the dropped control rod does not actuate the reactor trip, then the reactor power may be reestablished by the control system.
 In this case, the rods will be moved out to compensate for the sudden power decrease.
 Before achieving a new equilibrium power, a transient overshoot on nuclear power can be expected, coincident with a significant distortion in radial power distribution caused by the dropped rod.
-High local peaking factors together with an overshoot in power may violate the limits on fuel power density.
+High local peaking factors and an overshoot in power may violate the limits on fuel power density.